European Pet Travel by Train

-England: Pets are accepted trains operated by National Rail.
+England: Pets are accepted on trains operated by National Rail.
 Dogs and cats with owners can travel by train in the UK with no seating restrictions and usually free of charge.
 Two pets are permitted per person without charge as long as they are leashed.
 Dogs and cats can also travel on buses, subject to a fare being paid, but with no seating restrictions.
-For other lines in the UK check with the Railway as some do not allow pets.
-For information on the trains operated by NATIONAL RAIL scroll to the bottom of the page.
+For other lines in the United Kingdom, check with the railway as some do not allow pets.
+For information on the trains operated by National Rail, scroll to the bottom of the page.

 In most cases, small dogs travel free or at a minimal charge, and large dogs travel at half the 2nd class fare, even if traveling with passengers in 1st class; this charge is payable directly to the conductor.

-Often, dogs are required to be kept in a traveling container or must wear a muzzle and a leash.
+Oftentimes, dogs are required to be kept in a traveling container or must wear a muzzle and a leash.
 Dogs in a carrier may travel at a minimal cost, depending on the country.
 A small domestic animal in a carrier can travel free of charge.

-Dogs for the blind, travel free of charge.
+Dogs accompanied disabled passengers travel free of charge.

 Dogs are allowed on trains as long as the other passengers sharing the car/compartment agree to it.
 A dog is allowed in a sleeper car only if it is fully occupied by the owner (i.e. two passengers with a dog in a double).

 Dogs/other animals are not allowed on all trains in Great Britain, Ireland, or Norway but are allowed on many of the local trains.
 No pet or animal, except guide dogs, may be taken on the Eurostar.
 Pets are allowed to travel in automobiles across the Chunnel on Le Shuttle from Calais, France to England.
 Limit of 5 pets per vehicle.
 You should always double check all rules locally.